 How to choose the best airline rewards program for you

-Here are some questions to consider when choosing an airline rewards program for your travel needs.

-- How many airline partners do they have?

-Most airline reward programs are free to join.
-However, many require you earn a certain elite status to obtain certain travel benefits.

-NEWER SNAPSHOT | How to choose the best airline rewards program for you

 Here are some considerations when choosing an airline rewards program for your travel needs.

 - How many airline partners do they have?

 Most airline reward programs are free to join.
 However, many require you earn a certain elite status to obtain certain travel benefits.